 If you’re interested in a modern minivan, you may be dismayed to learn you practically have four choices: the Chrysler Pacifica, Honda Odyssey, Kia Sedona or Toyota Sienna.
 Those are all great vans — but many years ago, there used to be dozens of minivan options with some interesting variety.
-Today I’m showcasing five of the weirdest older minivan models you can buy on Autotrader — some of which are unusually well preserved with shockingly low mileage.
+Today I’m showcasing five of the weirdest cheap minivans for sale on Autotrader — some of which are unusually well preserved with shockingly low mileage.

 Although the Chevy Astro was always marketed as a traditional minivan competitor, it was different from most minivans.
 For one thing, it was rear- or all-wheel drive — fairly common when the Astro came out in the 1980s, but unusual by the time it died in the mid-2000s.
 It was also boxy and trucklike, with an upright driving position.
 This particular Astro is the nicest one on Autotrader: It’s a 2003 model with just 34,000 miles, offered for $7,900 by All Star Car Outlet in the Chicago area.
 Find a Chevrolet Astro for sale